akkartik/mu/shell/README.md

 * No mouse support.

-* Don't press keys too quickly (such as by holding down a key).
-The Mu computer will crash (and often Qemu will segfault).

 * Mu currently assumes access to 2GB of RAM.
 To increase that, modify the definition of `Heap` in 120allocate.subx, and then modify the `-m 2G` argument in the Qemu commands above.
 Mu currently has no virtual